The V6 and V10 represent two important stages in Dyson’s cordless vacuum development.

 Emptying the bin is another advantage with the new design.
 No longer will it be tedious or messy.
 The sliding lever will quickly push out dirt wherever you point it to.

 The Dyson V10 is the most powerful cordless vacuum to date which means excellent cleaning performance.
-Some blogs like the Modern Castle says the cleaning performance is “perfect”.
+Some blogs like say the cleaning performance is “perfect”, but I wouldn’t go that far as this vacuum will not deep clean as well as an upright.

 - Warranty: 2 years